Keyclic/docs-en/members.rst

 The role *Export* allows the member to export his organization's reports to the Excel format.

-Note : A user can have the role *Export* for several organizations and an organization can have several members with the role *Export*.
+Note : A user can have the role *ORGANIZATION:EXPORT* for several organizations and an organization can have several members with the role *ORGANIZATION:EXPORT*.

 .. _members-retrieving: